-Letter Grades Grade Descriptions IP In Progress An IP grade is shown where students will register for the same course in subsequent semesters to complete the assessment of the course.
-T Incomplete A grade of incomplete may be granted (i) where there are extenuating circumstances that have prevented a student from completing required work, or attending the examination; (ii) at the discretion of the Assessment Panel.
-Where an "I" grade is assigned, the Assessment Panel will approve a schedule for the completion of work, or a supplementary examination.
+Grade Grade Descripti ions IP In Progress An IP grade is shown where students will register for the same course in the subsequent semester/term to complete the assessment of the course.
+I Incomplete A grade of incomplete may be granted (i) where there are extenuating circumstances that have prevented a student from completing required work, or attending the examination; (ii) at the discretion of the Assessment Panel.
+Where an "I" grade is assigned, the Assessment Panel may approve a schedule for the completion of work, or a supplementary examination.
 An alternative grade should be assigned no later than four weeks after the "I" grade is first reported or as soon as practicable thereafter.
-Credit Transfer TR Assigned when a student is granted transfer credits for the course. Ζ Exemption Assigned when a student is exempted from the course.
+TR Credit Transfer Assigned when a student is granted transfer credits for the course.
+Z Exemption Assigned when a student is exempted from the course.
 AU Audit An audited grade is assigned when an auditing student has completed the conditions established at registration as an auditor.
-No assessment is made or grade awarded for auditing. Х Late Drop Assigned when a student is permitted to drop the course after the add/drop deadline.
-WD Withdrawn Assigned when a student has registered for the course in a semester/term and subsequently submitted a notification of withdrawal from the University.
+No assessment is made or grade awarded for auditing.
+X Late Drop Assigned when a student is permitted to drop the course after the add/drop deadline.
+WD Withdrawn.
+Assigned when a student has registered for the course in a semester/term and subsequently submitted a notification of withdrawal from the University.